Guide to Storing Your Frozen Eggs

 • Don’t be afraid to negotiate.
 There are always lower storage cost options, so ask if the clinic or lab will match the price of another lab’s storage cost.
 Clinics want to keep your eggs at either their clinic or storage partners, so they are by default the easy option if you choose to do IVF in the future.
 Use this to your advantage.

-This is so you can easily be contacted via phone or email, ensuring that the frozen eggs remain your property.
-Some facilities reserve the right to discard the eggs if you are unable to be reached.
+• Ensure your contact and payment information is up-to-date with your clinics and lab.
+This is so you can easily be contacted via phone or email, ensuring that the frozen eggs remain your property, and so you can pay the storage fees through autopay.
+Some facilities reserve the right to discard the eggs if you have unpaid bills and/or you are unable to be reached.

+• Keep all egg storage invoices.
 If you don’t use your HSA/FSA at the time, you can submit expenses for HSA/FSA reimbursement by providing the receipt retroactively.
-Also, saving your expenses will help your accountant maximize any possible deductions.
+Also, saving a record of your receipts will help your accountant maximize any possible deductions for medical expenses.